 Adolescent brains show a heightened sensitivity to stress hormones, meaning that stressful situations can elicit a more extreme response in teens compared to adults and children (Romeo, 2013).
 This can have a negative impact on their physical, psychological and emotional well-being, and is linked to an increase in stress-related disorders such as anxiety and depression.

-Mental health problems in teenage students have become particularly prevalent in the past few years, with 79% of teachers reporting an increase in stress, anxiety and panic attacks among their pupils in the past two years.
+Mental health problems in teenage students have become particularly prevalent in the past few years, with 79% of teachers reporting an increase in stress, anxiety and panic attacks among their pupils in the past few years.
 This has largely been attributed to the wide range of pressures faced by modern students, including social media and uncertainty about their future (State of Education Report, 2017).

 Teachers and students alike have identified exams as an important trigger for stress in students (State of Education Report, 2017).
 Try running dedicated drop-in sessions for students during exam season, where students can talk to teachers about what’s troubling them and discuss coping strategies.